ESanchez3303/customerManager/README.md

 Made this to keep track of balances.
 See photos for demo.
+Download Release and start the "customerManage.exe" file

 Main Page:
 Starts off in spanish since the user is spanish speaking, but there is a radio button on top left to change everything to english